informarte/yuck/README.md

 The Yuck build is based on [mill](https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html).
 (There is no need to download mill when you run it with `./mill` from inside the Yuck root directory.)
 Morever, there is a Makefile with convenience targets most of which map to mill targets.

-Run `make idea-project-files` to create project files for IntelliJ IDEA.
-Then, in IntelliJ IDEA, just import the Yuck root directory.

 ### Building

 To build and rebuild Yuck and its documentation, use the following targets: